Open

 Who is eligible?

-- Municipalities and local or regional governments.
+- Municipalities, local and regional governments.

 Eligible expenses

-- Prefeasibility and feasibility studies, engineering, planning, and design work.
+- Prefeasibility and feasibility studies, engineering, planning and design work.

 - Limited administrative costs.